Our specialists in company formation in Hong Kong can help foreign investors who want to incorporate any type of company in this jurisdiction.

 Steps for company formation in Hong Kong

-: the company name must be an original one; a name checkup can be performed.
+- Choose a company name: the company name must be an original one; a name checkup can be performed.

-Draw up the company documents: the Articles of Association and any other company Resolutions are drafted during this step.
+- Draw up the company documents: the Articles of Association and any other company Resolutions are drafted during this step.

-Register with the Inland Revenue Department: the company in Hong Kong needs to be registered for tax purposes.
+- Register with the Inland Revenue Department: for investors who open a company in Hong Kong, an important and mandatory stap is that it needs to be registered for tax purposes.

-Obtain any other permits and licenses: this step will depend on the chosen business field; special arrangements for hiring employees must also be made.
+- Obtain any other permits and licenses: this step will depend on the chosen business field; special arrangements for hiring employees must also be made.

 Costs for company formation in Hong Kong